llxSKyWALKeRxll/Image_Manipulation/README.md

 # Image Manipulation
 In this application, any image can be manipulated in terms of the Latin Extended-B symbols.
+All of this is done through coding (python language).
 The symbol size, the symbols and the colours can be selected by the user manually as well.
 I made use of Pygame and Numpy in the code in order to accomplish this.